nvidia-holoscan/holoscan-sdk/examples/v4l2_camera/README.md

 #### Notes on the V4L2 operator

 * The V4L2 operator can read a range of pixel formats, though it will always output RGBA32 at this time.
-* If pixel format is not specified in the yaml configuration file, it will be automatically selected if `AB24` or `YUYV` is supported by the device.
-For other formats, you will need to specify the `pixel_format` parameter in the yaml file which will then be used.
-However, note that the operator expects that this format can be encoded as RGBA32.
+* If the pixel format is not specified in the YAML configuration file, it will automatically select either `AB24`, `YUYV`, or `MJPG` if supported by the device.
+The first supported format in the order provided will be used.
+For other formats, you will need to specify the `pixel_format` parameter in the yaml file which will then be used but note that the operator expects that these formats can be encoded as RGBA32.
 If not, the behavior is undefined.
 * The V4L2 operator outputs data on host.
 In order to move data from host to GPU device, use `holoscan::ops::FormatConverterOp`.

 ## Requirements